Jigchu/maimai-difficulty-predictor/docs/preprocessor.md

 ### `difficulty_filter`
 Filters by difficulty.
 For this just indicate the wanted difficulties using a list of their names, for example `["Expert", "Advanced", "Re:Master"]`.
 Capitalization can be excluded/included. `Easy` charts will never be counted as they are unplayable after `FINALE`. `Utage` charts however can be included if wanted.

-### `training_testing_split`
-A 2 float list stating the percentage split of charts to training and testing respectively.
-For example, `[80, 20]` would allocate 80% of the indexed charts for training and 20% of the charts for testing.
-If the sum of the 2 numbers do not equal 100%, the rest of the charts will go to either training or testing sets depending on `testing_split_bias`

-### `testing_split_bias`
-A boolean indicating whether chart splitting will bias the testing set.
-To elaborate, it determines where excess/remainding charts are placed.
-For example, if `training_testing_split` is `[50, 50]`, and there are an odd number of charts that are indexed.
-The remaining one chart will go to the testing set if `testing_split_bias` is `true` and the training set if not